 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates two funds, a General Fund to account for its general operations and internal account activities and a Special Revenue Fund to account for Federal grant programs.
+The School operates three funds; a General Fund to account for its general operations and internal account activities, a Capital Projects Fund for its facility, and a Special Revenue Fund to account for Federal grant programs.
 For reporting purposes the General Fund is the only major fund of the School.
+All other governmental funds are non-major and are presented in the aggregate.